Cevantime/site-core/README.md

 creating or sharing php packages in a clean and efficient way.
 In the site-core, you can use composer to install packages it as follows :

-    php tools/composer install
+    php tools/composer --working-dir=application/ install

 > **Note:**

-> Of course, this require you defined all your Composer dependencies in the composer.json file that located at the root of your project.
+> Of course, this require you defined all your Composer dependencies in the composer.json file that located in the application folder.
 See [composer documentation][12] for details.

 Spark
 -------